-Students must submit a resume to the financial aid office.
+Students must submit a résumé to the Financial Aid Office and be enrolled at least half-time.
 A background check is required for all work study prospects.
-Once a student is selected for the Work Study Program, the student will be notified via MyMail with placement instructions.
-The student will be required to attend a work study orientation and will be notified regarding the work study orientation dates.
+Once a student is selected for the Work Study Program, the student will be notified by phone and he/she must complete the Work-Study Online Orientation through Moodle before placement is completed.

-Work study opportunities and availabilities are found at http://www.harlingen.tstc.edu/FinancialAid/wspositions.aspx.
+Work study opportunities and availabilities are found at www.tstc.edu/harlingenfinancialaid/wspositions.